 - If a user already has launched Visual Studio, they’d almost certainly already have a populated settings file, and…well…this script will wipe it clean, before applying what we want, so I’d suggest having this script run at login, once per user.

 - Managing Microsoft Visual Studio Code for Mac requires that you write to a text file.
 It is possible for the user to undo these changes.
 If you wish to be able to manage this setting in an Apple supported manner, perhaps with the use of a configuration profile (much like the Office for Mac suite), I’d suggest getting in touch with the developers, perhaps via the Community Pages

 - If the script detects the root user account, or no user account, it will exit without doing any work.
 These two scenarios tend to mean the device is sitting at the login window, or some other strangeness that would stop the script completing fine anyway.

 - I’ve only tested this scripted solution on 10.12.x and 10.13.x.

 How do I use the script?

-While the author has taken care to provide our readers with accurate information, please use your discretion before acting upon information based on the blog post.
-I will not compensate you in any way whatsoever if you ever happen to suffer a loss/inconvenience/damage because of/while making use of information in this blog.
+While the author has taken care to provide the readers with accurate information, please use discretion before acting upon information based on the content of this blog post. moof IT will not compensate in any way whatsoever if the reader suffers loss/inconvenience/damage because of/while making use of information in this blog.